connectedtech/connectedtech.com/error.md

   image:
     image: "/uploads/2020/11/09/exclamation-triangle-duotone.svg"
     alt_text: '404: Page Not Found'
-  headline: Your message has been sent. <strong>Thanks!</strong>
+  headline: "<strong>404</strong> Page Not Found"
-  content: Thank you for your message!
-We'll contact you within one business day.
+  content: The page you requested could not be found.
   cta:
     enabled: true
     url: "/"